better-broadcast/CasparCG-HTML-Templates/smpte-generator/README.md

 ########################################################

-This Template is made for CasparCG 2.3.0 LTS
+This Template is made for CasparCG 2.3.0 LTS/r
 	it also should work fine with other versions

 You can use JSON data to customize the Template.